Patryk-Majchrzak/todo_list_react/README.md

 <img src="for_readme/addNewTaskAnimation.gif">

 4. You can also click on "Pobierz przykładowe zadania" (download example tasks) button to geenerate 2 example tasks in tasks list.
-You have to confirm that you want to proceed.
-Warning: example tasks will replace tasks that are already in tasks list.
-If you decide to proceed button wil be disabed for 1 second and will change its text to "Ładuję zadania" (loading tasks).
+Button wil be disabed for 2 seconds and will change its text to "Ładuję zadania" (loading tasks).
 After loading tasks "zrobuć coś" (do something) and crossed out "zrobić coś innego" (do something else) should appear.

 <img src="for_readme/fetchExampleTasksAnimation.gif">